SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

               parameters:
                 config:
                   displayName: Poetry Slam Manager
-                  description: Manage poetry slam events and register artists and visitors.
+                  description: Manage poetry slam events and bookings of artists and visitors.
                   category: 'Applications / Multi-Customer Partner Solutions'
             ```
         3. Change the value of the `appUrls` called `getDependencies` so that dependencies are provided by the app router: